-Vazquez, 19, made 13 appearances as a substitute as a forward/winger in 2017 and scored just a minute into his debut at Real Salt Lake on April 22.
-He added two goals an assist in two US Open Cup starts.
+Vazquez signed with Atlanta United as a Discovery Signing via transfer from Club Tijuana on Dec.
+2, 2016.
+He made eight appearances as a substitute as a forward/winger in MLS and two starts in US Open Cup in 2018.
+Vazquez scored just a minute into his MLS debut at Real Salt Lake on April 22, 2017 and added two goals and an assist in two US Open Cup starts in 2017.

 2017 (Atlanta United): Appeared in 13 games, registering one goal and one assist.
 Scored one minute into his MLS debut in a 3-1 win at Real Salt Lake on April 22.
 Assisted on Josef Martinez’s game-winning goal in 1-0 win against Colorado on June 24.
 US Open Cup: Tallied two goals and an assist in two starts.
 Started, scored the game-winning goal and added an assist in 90 minutes on June 14 against Charleston.
 Started and scored in 90 minutes against Miami FC on June 28.